piara108/keiter/README.md

 #Keiter

 Keiter is a social media app that allows users to write microposts, to follow users and be followed by other users, quite similar to Twitter.
-Written in Rails with a SQLite database.
+Written in Rails with a SQLite3 database.

 ### Quickstart